hirooshield/telegram-anti-raid/readme.md

 * Make a copy of `.env.example` and save it as `.env`.
 Modify it with your own bot token

+* Add telegram user id of users who can manage the anti raid bot as csv in the `admins` section of the `.env` file

 * Run `python -m bot`

 # Other